CCI-MOC/documentation/docs/source/openstack/OpenStack-CLI.md

 Click on `Create Application Credential` and provide a **name** and **role** for the application credential.
 All other fields are optional and leaving the secret field empty will set it to autogenerate (recommended).

-After clicking Create, the **ID** and **Secret** will be displayed and you will be prompted to `Download the openrc file`.

 Please note that an application credential is only valid for a single project, and to access multiple projects you need to create an application credential for each.
 You can switch projects by clicking on the project name at the top left corner and choosing from the dropdown.

+After clicking Create, the **ID** and **Secret** will be displayed and you will be prompted to `Download the openrc file` or to `Download clouds.yaml`.
+Both of these are different methods of configuring the client for CLI access.

+#### OpenRC File
-Find the file (by default it will be named  the same as the application credential name with the suffic`-openrc.sh` where project is the name of your OpenStack project).
+Find the file (by default it will be named  the same as the application credential name with the suffix `-openrc.sh` where project is the name of your OpenStack project).

 Source the file:
 ```shell